OkanUzun/kotlin-springboot-hibernateJpa/README.md

-A simple app of Kotlin with Springboot, Rest, Hibernate JPA
+A simple app of Kotlin with Springboot, Restful, Hibernate JPA